home-assistant/home-assistant.io/source/_integrations/waze_travel_time.markdown

 Using the flexible option to set a sensor value to the `Destination`, you can setup a single Waze integration that will calculate travel time to multiple optional locations on demand.

-In the following example, the `Input Select` is converted into an address which is used to modify the destination for Waze route calculation from `device_tracker.myphone` location (It takes a few minutes for the value to update due to the interval of Waze data fetching).
+In the following example which needs to be added to your configuration.yaml file (or if you use a "split configuration" a yaml sensor file), the `Input Select` is converted into an address which is used to modify the destination for Waze route calculation from `device_tracker.myphone` location (It takes a few minutes for the value to update due to the interval of Waze data fetching).

 {% raw %}